zweed4u/PokemonGoWiki/Configuration-files.md

 > **NOTE:** If you experience frequent `Pokemon not found` error messages, this is because the inventory cache has not been updated after a pokemon was released.
 This can be remedied by placing the `NicknamePokemon` task above the `TransferPokemon` task in your `config.json` file.

 Niantic imposes a 12-character limit on all pokemon nicknames, so any new nickname will be truncated to 12 characters if over that limit.
 Thus, it is up to the user to exercise judgment on what template will best suit their need with this constraint in mind.
+Because some pokemon have very long names, you can use the [Format String syntax](https://docs.python.org/2.7/library/string.html#formatstrings) to ensure that your names do not cause your templates to truncate.
+For example, using `{name:.8s}` causes the Pokemon name to never take up more than 8 characters in the nickname.
+This would help guarantee that a template like `{name:.8s}_{iv_pct}` never goes over the 12-character limit.

 Valid names in templates are:
 - `name` = pokemon name